77fill/wave_function_collapse/README.md

 - Read the `package-info.java` files
 - Abstract Mothers might have explanation comments!
 - Read the unit tests for examples (TODO)

+## Principles

+- Points are relative to the upper left corner of the element where they are used (see [RelativeElement](src/main/java/dev/pschmalz/wave_function_collapse/infrastructure/view/RelativeElement.java))

+## FAQ

+Q: The entrypoint doesn't seem to start the View / PApplet.
+Where does it happen?<br>
+A: Look at the package [config/lifecycle](src/main/java/dev/pschmalz/wave_function_collapse/config/lifecycle/package-info.java)